Saturn & oil

 What exactly is a fossil fuel, and how is it formed?

 Our seas are filled with microscopic plants and animals.
 When these organisms die, they sink to the sea floor where they mix with sediments like sand and clay.
 Over millions of years, layers of these organic materials and sediments build up.
 As new layers accumulate, the older layers are buried deeper and deeper under the seabed.
-Here, in the absence of oxygen, the organic material is preserved and undergoes chemical transformations.
-The immense heat and pressure in the earth’s crust gradually transforms these organic materials into hydrocarbons, a class of compounds consisting mainly of carbon and hydrogen.

 Once formed, these hydrocarbons begin to migrate through porous rocks towards the earth’s surface.
 This migration is driven by buoyancy, as hydrocarbons are less dense than surrounding water and rock.
 During this migration, lighter fractions like oil and gas can get separated.
 Hydrocarbons, including oil, often accumulate in geological traps where impermeable rocks, like shale or dense limestone, prevent them from seeping further upward.
 These traps create oil and gas reservoirs.